 Termites are known to cause more damage to homes from the Sunshine Coast to North Brisbane in a year than a fire or flood combined.
 The threat termites pose to homes is a big reason why you won’t find an insurance policy with termite coverage.

 10 Termite Prevention Methods To Protect Your Home

-To help you avoid costly termite damage we included a number of helpful termite prevention tips to protect your home from these dangerous pests:
+To help you avoid costly termite damage, we’ve included a number of helpful termite prevention tips to protect your home from these dangerous pests.

 1. Book an annual termite inspection.